ltornyi/dataverse-virtual-table/api/README.md

 * client id: the client id of the Dataverse virtual table plugin registration above
 * client secret: the client secret created above
 * scope: the Application ID URI for the virtualtable-funcapp registration with "/.default" added.
 This can be found on the overview page or on "Expose an API".

+Testing shows the x-ms-client-principal-name header will have the client ID of Dataverse virtual table plugin registration above.